miku/io15min/Slides.md

 * [Optimizing Copy](https://medium.com/go-walkthrough/go-walkthrough-io-package-8ac5e95a9fbd)

 > To avoid using an intermediate buffer entirely, types can implement interfaces to read and write directly.
-When implemented, the Copy() function will avoid the intermediate buffer and use these implementations directly.
+When implemented, the Copy() function will **avoid the intermediate buffer** and use these implementations directly.

-* maybe: io.ReaderFrom &mdash; a data structure, that know how to deserialize itself
+* maybe not the best use case: io.ReaderFrom &mdash; a data structure, that know how to deserialize itself (maybe better to use an [encoding.TextUnmarshaler](https://golang.org/pkg/encoding/#TextUnmarshaler).

 ----